onurhanak/Break-Down-Walls/README.md

 This extension streamlines accessing and downloading scientific articles and books.
 Here's a breakdown of its features:

-**Scientific Articles:** Clicking the toolbar button or using the keyboard shortcut on an article page will open the article via a Sci-hub mirror.
-You can enable Nexus support in the preferences page to search the article there if Sci-hub does not have it.
+**Scientific Articles:** Clicking the toolbar button or using the keyboard shortcut on an article page will open the article via either Scihub or Anna's Archive.

 **Books on Amazon, Google Books, or Goodreads:** Pressing the toolbar button or using the keyboard shortcut searches for the book on Libgen or Anna's Archive, showing the search results.

-**Download PDF Feature:** Right-clicking on a scientific article link allows you to download the PDF.
-For book links on supported sites, it opens Libgen search results.
-This doesn’t work with Goodreads and Google Books – use the toolbar button instead.

-**Customizable Mirror Options:** Users can switch between Sci-hub and Library Genesis mirrors or opt for Anna's Archive instead of Libgen via the options page.
+**Customizable Mirror Options:** Users can switch between Scihub, Library Genesis and Anna's Archive.

 **Changing the Keyboard Shortcut:** Navigate to <a href="about:addons">about:addons</a> and click on the gear icon to select "Manage Extension Shortcuts".

 Chromium based browser support is not planned, I do not have the time to support two manifest versions.
 I'll accept pull requests if someone implements this for Chrome though!

-## Usage

-You can use the extension with scientific articles and books on Amazon, Goodreads and Google Books.
-You can use Scihub, Library Genesis and Anna's Archive to download.

 ### Amazon